-Phylogenetic analyses of molecular data cannot distinguish the TH, the PH2, the DH2 or the LH from each other by topology (Fig. 1).
+Phylogenetic analyses of molecular data cannot distinguish the TH, the PH2, the DH2 or the LH from each other by topology (Fig. 1) because all of these imply lissamphibian monophyly with respect to amniotes.
 Several other types of data and methods have, however, been used to try to discriminate between the various hypotheses on the origin of extant amphibians.
-In addition to classical phylogenetic analyses of morphological data matrices, these include the use of molecular (Zhang et al. 2005 [Zhang, 2005 #12090]; Marjanović and Laurin 2007; Pardo et al. 2017b [Marjanović, 2007 #14520]) and stratigraphic data (Marjanović and Laurin 2008 [Marjanović, 2008 #16365]) to compare the inferred divergence dates between the three main extant amphibian clades with predictions based on the TH and the LH on the one side and the PH and the DH on the other.
+In addition to classical phylogenetic analyses of morphological data matrices, these include the use of molecular dating (Zhang et al. 2005 [Zhang, 2005 #12090]; Marjanović and Laurin 2007; Pardo et al. 2017b [Marjanović, 2007 #14520]) and stratigraphic data (Marjanović and Laurin 2008 [Marjanović, 2008 #16365]) to compare the inferred divergence dates between the three main extant amphibian clades on the basis of molecular data with predictions based on the fossil record under the TH and the LH on the one side and the PH and the DH on the other.
 However, developmental data, in the form of ossification sequences, have been the second-most frequently used (after classical morphological data) to argue for particular phylogenetic hypotheses.
 These data include mainly cranial (e.g. Schoch 2002, 2006 [Schoch, 2006 #14402]; Schoch and Carroll 2003; Schoch and Milner 2004; Anderson 2007; Carroll 2007; Germain and Laurin 2009 [Germain, 2009 #17017]) and autopodial ossification sequences (e.g. Fröbisch et al. 2007, 2015 [Fröbisch, 2007 #14746]).
-Ossification sequences of other parts of the skeleton, like the vertebrae, shoulder girdle and scales, are also documented in a few Paleozoic stegocephalians (e.g. Carroll et al. 1999; Witzmann and Schoch 2006; Anderson 2007; Carroll 2007; Olori 2013 [Witzmann, 2006 #15301]), but these have played a minor role in the controversy about the origin of extant amphibians.
-This study will emphasize cranial ossification sequences because these are available for the greatest number of extant taxa.
+Ossification sequences of other parts of the skeleton, like the vertebrae, shoulder girdle and scales, are also documented in a few Paleozoic stegocephalians (e.g. Carroll et al. 1999; Witzmann and Schoch 2006; Anderson 2007; Carroll 2007; Olori 2013 [Witzmann, 2006 #15301]), not to mention finned tetrapodomorphs (Cloutier 2009), but these have played a minor role in the controversy about the origin of extant amphibians, and recently, Danto et al. (2019) concluded that vertebral ossification sequences varied too quickly and could not be used to assess the origin of lissamphibians.
+This study relies on both cranial and appendicular ossification sequences and compares their implications for tetrapod phylogeny.

 Methods